When can babies eat edamame?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 to 9 months old: Boil or steam edamame, remove the beans from the pods, mash the beans, and mix in a heart-healthy fat such as avocado oil, olive oil, or sunflower oil.
-Serve mashed edamame on its own or spread on a baby cracker.
+6 to 9 months old: Boil or steam edamame, remove the beans from the pods, and blend in a food processor until smooth to make a hummus-like spread.
+Explore mixing in heart-healthy oils such as avocado oil, olive oil, or sunflower oil.
+Serve edamame spread on its own on a pre-loaded spoon or spread on a thin rice cake.
 You can also try blending cooked edamame with a little breast milk or formula to make a nutritious dip!

 - 1 cup frozen shelled edamame